audiobookshelf/audiobookshelf-api-docs/source/includes/_schemas.md

 `scannerFindCovers` | Boolean | Whether the scanner will attempt to find a cover if your audiobook does not have an embedded cover or a cover image inside the folder.
 Note: This will extend scan time.
 `scannerCoverProvider` | String | If `scannerFindCovers` is `true`, which metadata provider to use.
 See [Metadata Providers](#metadata-providers) for options.
 `scannerParseSubtitle` | Boolean | Whether to extract subtitles from audiobook folder names.
 Subtitles must be separated by ` - `, i.e. `/audiobooks/Book Title - A Subtitle Here/` has the subtitle `A Subtitle Here`.
-`scannerPreferAudioMetadata` | Boolean | Whether to use audio file ID3 meta tags instead of folder names for book details.
-`scannerPreferOpfMetadata` | Boolean | Whether to use OPF file metadata instead of folder names for book details.
 `scannerPreferMatchedMetadata` | Boolean | Whether matched data will override item details when using Quick Match.
 By default, Quick Match will only fill in missing details.
 `scannerDisableWatcher` | Boolean | Whether to disable the automatic adding/updating of items when file changes are detected. *Requires server restart* for changes to take effect.
-`scannerPreferOverdriveMediaMarker` | Boolean | Whether to use the custom metadata in MP3 files from Overdrive for chapter timings automatically.
 `storeCoverWithItem` | Boolean | Whether to store covers in the library item's folder.
 By default, covers are stored in `/metadata/items`.
 Only one file named `cover` will be kept.
 `storeMetadataWithItem` | Boolean | Whether to store metadata files in the library item's folder.
 By default, metadata files are stored in `/metadata/items`.
 Uses the `.abs` file extension.
 `metadataFileFormat` | String | Must be either `json` or `abs`